What is special about the Kirkwood-Dirac distributions? Only they produce natural conditional expectations: Classical conditional expectation and conditional variance

 as is readily checked.
+Finally, if $X$ is a {\it real} random variable, then $\mathbb E_{\mathbb P}(X|Y)$ is also real-valued.
+As we will see, this is a marked difference from what happens in quantum mechanics, where the conditional expectation of an observable can be non self-adjoint.

-We note that this definition, and all the properties that follow in this sections, are strongly dependent on the initially chosen probability $\mathbb{P}$ on $\Omega$.
+We note that this definition, and all the properties that follow in this section, are strongly dependent on the initially chosen probability $\mathbb{P}$ on $\Omega$.
 We indicate this dependence in the notation, to anticipate on the quantum conditional probability defined in the next section, which also depends on the state $\hat{\rho}$ considered.